 The funding allows Audenshaw to easily deliver the minimum requirements of the curriculum (including swimming.)
-Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of and 1 hour of class teacher led sporting activities (usually in dance or gymnastics – please see additional timetables.)
+Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of (for continuing professional development).
+There is 1 hour of teacher led sporting activities in dance or gymnastics and athletics (upper KS2 only.)

-More children (boys, girls, EAL, pupil premium and SEN) have now got the opportunity to take part in ‘School Games’ and cluster competitions because we have used some of the funding for transportation to and from venues.
-By March 2017, we have competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, tag rugby finals, indoor athletics and basketball) with two more planned for April and May (netball and tennis – with an a and b team.)
-We have also attended several football matches with the school team and made it to the football festival final.
+After the start of the pandemic in March 2020, all intra and inter school sports competitions ceased.
+Moving forward in to 2021/22, more children (boys, girls, EAL, pupil premium and SEN) will have the opportunity to take part in ‘School Games’ and cluster competitions because we will be entering more competitions and we are using some of the funding for transportation to and from venues.
+Up to the start of the pandemic, we had competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, indoor athletics and basketball, volleyball, dodgeball, rounders and football).

-There are more extra-curricular clubs taking place on Monday mornings, two on Tuesday afternoon, Wednesday afternoon, Thursday afternoon and Friday afternoon which includes more classes therefore a larger percentage of children are participating each week.
+There are more extra-curricular clubs taking place on Wednesday afternoon and Thursday afternoon which includes more classes therefore a larger percentage of children are participating each week.

-Since providing extra-curricular clubs for Reception and year 1 and 2 children, the attainment levels in PE has risen.
-For example, in Early years since implementing these changes over 90% of children have entered Key Stage 1 with either the expected or exceeding level for physical development in 2015 and 2016.
+Since providing extra-curricular clubs for Reception and Year 1 and 2 children, the attainment levels in PE has risen.
+For example, in Early years since implementing these changes over 91% of children consistently enter Key Stage 1 with either the expected or exceeding level for physical development.
 Children are now more aware of sport and PE and are therefore recognising it’s importance.

 Children in years 3, 4 and 5 are funded to go swimming to give each child the chance to confidently swim 25 metres unaided.
-90% (27 out of 30 children) of our current year 6 cohort could do this by March 2017 which has risen since 2015.
+87% (27 out of 31 children) of our current Year 6 cohort could do this by March 2021.

 The school continues to support the sustainability of sport throughout the school.
 The PE premium is being invested so that teachers and pupils alike can continue their development within sport.
 Teachers and subject leaders are able to focus on the future of school PE and will make sure that funding is invested into the right areas.
 New sports and a larger number of teams in inter school games will give more opportunity to children throughout the school.
 All of the areas of PE will be monitored on a regular basis, making sure that the premium is making an impact on the children in our school.